macke89/newBlog/README.md

 </p>

 # NewBlog
 My first Test Project to get accustomed to Laravel.
 It is a Blog with Registration, Posts and Comments.
-Build with Laravel/ui, standard Bootstrap, minimum Design.
+Build with Laravel/ui, has standard Bootstrap scaffolding.

 ---